wd-bootcamp/web-recap-project-4/README.md

 🚨 Make sure to run `npm run create-issues` only once for your repository.

-✅ After creating the issues you can revoke the token you created, if you do not want to let it expire.
+✅ After creating the issues, you can revoke the token you created if you do not want to let it expire.

 ### Step 5: Create a GitHub Project Board